Years ago I heard about this guy, Glenn Meder, who was working on developing a simple, inexpensive way to distill water in an emergency situation.

 Yeah, we complain about fluoride, or too much chlorine, and they are issues.
 But those problems are nothing compared to the vast majority of humans on this planet who have to work very hard to get even a glass of clean water.

 If you ever get to hear that interview I did with Fernando Aguire (the guy who survived the Argentinian collapse), he tells a fascinating story of how quickly municipal water sanitation deteriorated in Buenos Aires.
 When the people didn’t have money to pay their water bills, maintenance fell by the wayside.
 Water quality plummeted.
 It led to an unprecedented amount of disease in what used to be a first-world city.

 Fernando said it was shocking how quickly the public water systems deteriorated.

-So a simple, rugged water distillation unit could be a life saver in any kind of emergency.
+Thankfully, there are many ways to purify water.
+The best, by far, is distillation.
+So a simple, rugged water-distillation unit could be a lifesaver in any kind of emergency.

-Glenn has a very informative webinar that teaches you the Red Cross recommendations for purifying water.
-I really liked Glenns simple and easy to understand explanations.
+Glenn has a very informative online workshop that teaches you the Red Cross recommendations for purifying water.
+I really liked Glenn’s simple and easy-to-understand explanations.

-Glenn goes into details about the three methods the Red Cross recommends:
+Glenn goes into detail about the three water-purification methods the Red Cross recommends:

-Anyway, after watching the webinar I felt, yes, I really had a much greater understanding of what the biggest dangers and the methods for treatment.
+Anyway, after watching the workshop I felt that, yes, I really had a much greater understanding of the most significant dangers and of the best methods for treatment.

 Unpacking the Survival Still

 I got the complete package that includes the two pots (you can opt for simply buying the still alone without the two pots).
-These two pots are also stainless steel and adequate for the job on a controlled fire such as the gas stove or grill I would use.
+These two pots are also stainless steel and adequate for use on a controlled fire such as the gas stove or grill I would use.